Matdav001/GTNH/README.md

 # Gtnh setup files
 Easy setup, and installation.

-Contains two scripts and a docker compose.
+Contains one script and a docker compose.

 ## Setup Guide
 From the working directory, run these commands: